DanGahanCGI/DanGahanCGI.github.io/index-diff.md

       1. recognition of different descriptions of awarding bodies;
       2. recognition in respect of different qualifications or different descriptions of qualifications;
       3. recognition in respect of credits in respect of different components of qualifications or different descriptions of components of qualifications.

-+         1. Dan test forth layer
+          1. Dan test forth layer

--           1. Dan test forth layer
+-           2. Test, test test

      3. Ofqual may revise the general conditions.
    4. If Ofqual revises the general conditions it must publish them as revised.